codeforkjeff/dbt-sqlite/README.md

 SQLite can be surprisingly fast, despite the query optimizer not being as sophisticated as other databases and data warehouse platforms.
-Tip: realize your models as tables and create helpful indexes in post-hooks to speed up joins.
+Tip: realize your models as tables and create indexes in post-hooks to speed up filtering and joins.

 ## How to Use This